SilkRose/Pony/stories/metal-magic/metal-magic.md

 Everypony went and stood to either side of their assigned pony.

-Iron spoke up, "Okay, [VOCATIVE COMMA IS NEEDED FOR DIRECT ADDRESS] everypony, let's start the tour!"
+Iron spoke up, "Okay, everypony, let's start the tour!"

 Everypony was standing just outside the oversized door of an even more oversized building.
-Iron led [THE WORD "LEAD" PRONOUNCED THIS WAY IS NOUN-ONLY AND IS, I'M AFRAID, A METAL] them just inside to the left, where a pony was waiting next to a scale.
+Iron led them just inside to the left, where a pony was waiting next to a scale.

 Iron turned to the group and introduced this new pony and what he did.
 "This is Ticket Tally.
 He operates this scale whenever ponies bring in certain metal."

 Ticket Tally greeted the children, "Hello!"

-The kids greeted him [GREET IS A TRANSITIVE VERB] back all at once.
+The kids greeted him back all at once.

 Ticket pointed at the scale.
 "This plate has a magical gemstone embedded in it that projects the weight of whatever is on it onto this here wall."
 He emphasized it by pointing at the wall.